-The following are some of the factors that could cause actual results to differ materially from those expressed or implied in forward-looking statements:
+The following are some of the factors that could cause actual results to differ materially from those expressed or implied in forward-looking statements: $\frac{1}{2} \int{-\infty}^{\infty} \frac{1}{2} \int{-\infty}^{\infty} \frac{1}{2}$

-- the timing and outcome of the regulatory process related to the 1999 Texas Electric Choice Law leading to the determination and recovery of the true-up components and the securitization of these amounts; - the timing and results of the monetization of our interest in Texas Genco Holdings, Inc.; - state and federal legislative and regulatory actions or developments, including deregulation, re-regulation and restructuring of the electric utility industry, constraints placed on our activities or business by the Public Utility Holding Company Act of 1935, as amended (1935 Act), changes in or application of laws or regulations applicable to other aspects of our business and actions with respect to: - allowed rates of return; - rate structures; - recovery of investments; and - operation and construction of facilities; - industrial, commercial and residential growth in our service territory and changes in market demand and demographic patterns; - the timing and extent of changes in commodity prices, particularly natural gas; - changes in interest rates or rates of inflation; - weather variations and other natural phenomena; - the timing and extent of changes in the supply of natural gas; - commercial bank and financial market conditions, our access to capital, the cost of such capital, receipt of certain approvals under the 1935 Act, and the results of our financing and refinancing efforts, including availability of funds in the debt capital markets; - actions by rating agencies; - inability of various counterparts to meet their obligations to us; - non-payment for our services due to financial distress of our customers, including Reliant Energy, Inc. (formerly named Reliant Resources, Inc.) (RRI); - the outcome of the pending lawsuits against us, Reliant Energy, Incorporated and RRI;
+- the timing and outcome of the regulatory process related to the 1999 Texas Electric Choice Law leading to the determination and recovery of the true-up components and the securitization of these amounts, and any legal proceeding relating thereto; - the successful consummation and the timing of the sale of our interest in Texas Genco Holdings, Inc. (Texas Genco); - nonperformance by the counterparty to the master power purchase and sale agreement that Texas Genco, LP, a subsidiary of Texas Genco, entered into in connection with the sale of our interest in Texas Genco; - state and federal legislative and regulatory actions or developments, including deregulation, re-regulation and restructuring of the electric utility industry, constraints placed on our activities or business by the Public Utility Holding Company Act of 1935, as amended (1935 Act), changes in or application of laws or regulations applicable to other aspects of our business and actions with respect to: - allowed rates of return; - rate structures; - recovery of investments; and - operation and construction of facilities; - industrial, commercial and residential growth in our service territory and changes in market demand and demographic patterns; - - the timing and extent of changes in commodity prices, particularly natural gas; - changes in interest rates or rates of inflation; - weather variations and other natural phenomena; - the timing and extent of changes in the supply of natural gas; - commercial bank and financial market conditions, our access to capital, the cost of such capital, receipt of certain approvals under the 1935 Act, and the results of our financing and refinancing efforts, including availability of funds in the debt capital markets; - - actions by rating agencies;

-- the ability of RRI to satisfy its obligations to us, including indemnity obligations and obligations to pay the "price to beat" clawback; and - other factors we discuss in "Risk Factors" beginning on page 26 of the CenterPoint Energy, Inc. Annual Report on Form 10-K for the year ended December 31, 2003.
+- - inability of various counterparties to meet their obligations to us; - non-payment for our services due to financial distress of our customers, including Reliant Energy, Inc. (formerly named Reliant Resources, Inc.) (RRI); - the outcome of the pending lawsuits against us, Reliant Energy, Incorporated and RRI; - the ability of RRI to satisfy its obligations to us, including indemnity obligations and obligations to pay the "price to beat" clawback; and - other factors we discuss in "Risk Factors" beginning on page 26 of the CenterPoint Energy, Inc. Annual Report on Form 10-K for the year ended December 31, 2003.